 Copy the Homework 8 directory by doing the following, starting from your home directory.
-Don't forget the "-r" switch in the cp command.

-'''

-mkdir hw8

-cd hw8

-cp -r $master/hw/hw8/ .
+cp -r ~cs61b/hw/hw8 .

-'''

 Your job is to implement two sorting algorithms for linked lists.
 The data structure you will use is a catenable queue.
-"Catenable" means that two queues can be concatenated into a single queue efficiently-in O(1) time.
+"Catenable" means that two queues can be concatenated into a single queue efficiently--in O(1) time.
 The LinkedQueue data structure is implemented as a singly-linked list with a tail pointer, much like the one you worked with in Lab 3.